Victron MPPT Charge Controllers are Professional Grade

 A full-featured MPPT controller has the following:

-- 4-stage charging profiles for all battery types,
+- 4-stage programmable charging profiles for all battery types.

 - Remote monitoring.

 The controller needs to match the overall system.
-For example, let’s look at some of the basic specs of a Renogy MPPT controller.
+Let’s look at some basic specs for a Victron MPPT controller.

 The rated battery current is the maximum amps the controller can deliver to the battery.
 The controller adjusts the amps depending on the battery’s state of charge.
-If the battery is low, the controller sends more amps; if the battery has a full charge, the amps are reduced.
+If the battery is low, the controller sends more amps; if the battery is fully charged, the amps are reduced.
 Different battery types have distinct charging profiles.
-A good charge controller can sense some of the common types.
+A good charge controller can detect some common types.
 Some controllers allow the user to program a custom charging profile.
-Check the charging recommendations for the specific battery you have.
+Check the charging recommendations for your specific battery.

 The maximum solar input voltage is the highest voltage the controller can accept from the connected solar panels.
-Single solar panels can be rated for 12 or 24, or 48 volts.
-Remember that connecting panels in series add the volts, and connecting panels in parallel add the amps.
-Add 25% to the rated solar panel voltage when selecting a controller as a safety factor.
+Single solar panels can be rated for 12, 24, or 48 volts.
+Remember that connecting panels in series adds the volts, and connecting panels in parallel adds the amps.
+Add 25% to the rated solar panel voltage when selecting a controller to account for a safety factor.
 Good controllers have internal over-voltage protection.
-To learn more about matching PV panels to a charge controller, click here.

-You may be asking why a 24-volt system can run at double the wattage of a 12-volt system.
+You may be asking why a 24-volt system can deliver twice the power of a 12-volt system.
 To understand maximum solar input power, remember that watts = volts times amps.
 So, for a 12-volt system and a 40-amp controller, the maximum input is 480 watts, rounded in the chart to 520 watts.

 Another way to express the first equation is watts divided by volts = amps.
 So, 400 w divided by 12 v, written another way, 520w/12v = 43.33 amps, close to the rated battery current.

-It may not make sense initially, but most solar controllers can run the same maximum current throughout their input voltage range.
+It may not make sense at first, but most solar controllers can deliver the same maximum current across their input voltage range.
 They are more limited by current than by voltage.

 12 Volts vs. 24 Volts

 If your vehicle has a 12-volt system, then set up your solar power to run at 12 volts.
 For systems between 1000 and 5000 watts, 24 volts is a good setup.
-Note that if you are running a 24-volt system, you can collect 1040 watts vs. 520 watts for a 12-volt system.
-With the same controller, you can collect twice the power with a 24-volt system compared to a 12-volt one.
+Note that if you are running a 24-volt system, you can collect 1040 watts, compared to 520 watts for a 12-volt system.
+With the same controller, you can collect twice as much power with a 24-volt system as with a 12-volt one.
 You will need more solar panels to do this.
-Remember that solar panels are rated in watts, watts = volts x amps, and the solar power charge controller is current-limited.
+Remember that solar panels are rated in watts (watts = volts × amps), and the solar power charge controller is current-limited.
 To learn more about solar panel wiring, watts, volts, and amps, click here.

 Self-Consumption